 When to use The Malaysian LAH?

-The quintessential ‘LAH’ peppers spoken English from the street stalls, tourist spot, to schools, places of worship, and yes, even in government offices!
+The quintessential ‘LAH’ peppers spoken English from the street stalls, tourist spots, schools, places of worship, and yes, even government offices!

 To native English speakers, ‘LAH’ is a particle.
 Something English language professors call a ‘pragmatic particle.’

 Even though ‘LAH’ has a linguistic definition and its use has an internal consistency and structure, It is an intuitive word born out of the context in social situations.

 The much-loved everyday expression ‘LAH’ is often more than just a cute colloquialism.

 It is part of spoken English, Malaysian English, or Manglish.